stxphcodes/ytbacklinks/etl/README.md

 ## Local development

 ### Requirements
-It assumed you have access to a firestore database and a Youtube API token.
+It assumed you have access to a firestore database and a Youtube API token (see requirements at root-level directory), and Go and Docker are installed on your machine.

 ### Run locally

-1. go build
+1. Go to `etl/` directory and build the binary: `go build`
-2.
+2. Run the binary:
 ``` golang
 ./etl \
    --youtube.key=$(cat ../secrets/youtube-api.key) \ # Youtube API token